Find results with:

 Michigan: Arsenal of Democracy

 Thousands of Michigan citizens worked at home and abroad to help win World War II.
-Learn what they did and why Michigan was called “The Arsenal of Democracy.”
+Through this self-guided tour, learn what the people of Michigan did and why Michigan was called “The Arsenal of Democracy.”

 Students will explore the genealogy of their hometown in this unique Archives of Michigan program.
 With the help of Archives staff, students will use primary source documents to examine their hometown and its people in 1930.
-They will then use an iPad and Storybird.com to create an original hometown story.
+They will then use an iPad and Little Bird Tales to create an original hometown scrapbook.

 The Governor’s Decision Room is the culmination of several years of research and observation about a new direction in history education.
 With the help and support of the Truman Presidential Library and Museum, David and Betty Morris Family, Masco Corporation, ITC Holdings, Jackson National Life and the Michigan History Foundation, the Archives of Michigan proudly presents the Governor’s Decision Room Program.
-Click below for sample materials.
+Click below for more information.

 Watch a trailer of the program below: